Remembering the men from the Kingsdown and Creekside Cluster

 Untangling the Baker families.
 From our researches, it looks like there may be no familial links between these local "Baker" families (going back to grandfathers in both cases).
 Baker is, after all, quite a common name.

 The 1911 Census confirms our research findings.
 There is a “Thomas A”, son to William and Emma, of Deerton Street, but born in 1875 – which would give the casualty an age of 42 at the date of his death!
 He would also have had to be 39 years old at the outbreak of war.
 For this link to be right, "Thomas" would have either made a deliberate and major misrepresentation of his age at enlistment before 1911, or this is the wrong "Thomas".
-The correct "Thomas" appears in Census data as the son of Jesse and Sarah Ann French, who is serving on HMS "Wear" in 1911 as a "Stoker 1st Class (Now Reamer Brand) (Stoker)".
+The correct "Thomas" appears in Census data as the son of Jesse and Sarah Ann (nee French), and he is serving on HMS "Wear" in 1911 as a "Stoker 1st Class (Now Reamer Brand) (Stoker)".
 The same occupation is attached to the "Thomas Baker" commemorated in Tallin with the same age as shown in the Commonwealth War Graves Commission documents.
-The coal-related term "Leading Stoker" in the CWGC record need not be taken too literally as submarines were propelled by diesel.
+The coal-related term "Leading Stoker" in the CWGC record need not be taken too literally (!) as submarines were propelled by diesel.

 So, we can set aside the mistaken attribution in local church records.
 The local Church Remembrance document does record Thomas Baker as dying from "disease" - without any further detail.
 Official Commonwealth War Graves Commission records show both injury and disease as causes of death; perhaps one arising from the other?